Three Pure Ones: In Taoism

 Schools of Taoist thought developed around each of these deities.
 Taoist Alchemy was a large part of these schools, as each of the Three Pure Ones represented one of the three essential fields of the body: jing, qi and shen.
 The congregation of all three Pure Ones resulted in the return to Tao.

 The first Pure One is universal or heavenly chi.
 The second Pure One is human plane chi, and the third Pure One is earth chi.
 Heavenly chi includes the chi or energy of all the planets, stars and constellations as well as the energy of God (the force of creation and universal love).
 Human plane chi is the energy that exists on the surface of our planet and sustains human life, and the earth force includes all of the forces inside the planet as well as the five elemental forces.

 As the Three Pure Ones are manifestations of Primordial Celestial Energy, they are formless.
 But to illustrate their role in Creation, they are often portrayed as elderly deities robed in the three basic colours from which all colours originated: Red, Blue and Yellow (or Green) depending on personal interpretation of colour origins by additive or subtractive means.
 Each of them holds onto a divine object associated with their task.
-Yuánshǐ Tiānzūn is usually depicted holding the Pearl of Creation, signifying his role in creating the Universe from void and chaos.
+Yuánshǐ Tiānzūn is usually depicted holding the Pearl of Creation, signifying his role in recreating the Universe.
 The Ruyi held by Lingbao Tianzun represents authority: the second phase of Creation where the Yang was separated from the Yin and the Law of Things was ordered in place.
 Lingbao Tianzun then took his seat on the left of Yuanshi Tianzun.
 Later, when all was complete, Daode Tianzun took his place on the right, with the fan symbolizing the completion of Creation, and the act of fanning representing the spreading of Tao to all Mankind.

+Original and Primordial Heavenly Lord

+Original and Primordial Heavenly Lord (元始天尊), also translated as "The Universally Honored One of Origin", "Lord of Primordial Beginning", or "Primal Celestial One", is the Jade Purity (玉清) among the Three Pure Ones.

+Divine Treasures Heavenly Lord

+Divine Treasures Heavenly Lord (靈寶天尊), also translated as "The Universally Honoured One of Divinities and Treasures", "Heavenly Lord of Spiritual Treasures", or "Lord of the Numinous Treasure", is the Upper Purity (上清) among the Three Pure Ones.

+Divine Treasures Heavenly Lord is associated with yin and yang and serves as the custodian of the scriptures.
+He also calculates time and divides it into different epochs.